foldcat/oasync/README.md

 # oasync

-M:N multithreading for Odin, based on Tokio's model.
-The end goal is to allow fiber based concurrency model that can run a large number of smaller tasks, automatically and quickly parallelized and distributed on several threads.
+M:N multithreading for Odin.
+The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several threads.

 ## usage
 Note that this library is in **PRE ALPHA STATE**.
-It lacks essential features and will randomly cause segmented fault.
+It lacks essential features and may randomly cause segmented fault.

-However, please try out the library and submit issues (I will be greatful).
+However, please test out the library and report issues you have encountered.
-The code below is a great starting point

 ```odin
 package oasynctest